Timthreetwelve/MyScheduledTasks/README.md

 ### My Scheduled Tasks is an application that lets you keep track of the tasks in Windows Task Scheduler that <ins>you</ins> care about.

+### My Scheduled Task is now Multilingual!

+#### My Scheduled tasks uses .NET 8

 #### Features

+* See the tasks that you have chosen in one window, no digging around in folders.
-* Easily add scheduled tasks to your list, optionally hiding Microsoft tasks.
+* Easily add scheduled tasks to your list.
+* Optionally hide Microsoft tasks from the Add Tasks list.
 * Easily check the last result of the tasks in your list.

-* See the tasks that you have chosen in one window, no digging around in folders.

-* Optionally run as Administrator to see additional scheduled tasks.

-* Run, Disable and Enable individual tasks.
+* Run, Disable, Enable, or Delete individual tasks.

-* Export tasks in XML format.
+* Export tasks to XML file.
+* Import tasks from XML file.
 * Add a note to individual tasks.

-* Click on any task to see more details.
+* Select any task to see more details.
+* Optionally hide the details pane.

-* Optionally run MyScheduledTasks as a scheduled task and get notification of tasks that have a non-zero result code.
+* Optionally run My Scheduled Tasks as a scheduled task and get notification of tasks that have a non-zero result code.
 * Choose which columns are visible.

-* Easily adjust zoom level of the data grid.

 #### Screenshot (Sneak peek at version 0.6)
 ![Screenshot](https://github.com/Timthreetwelve/MyScheduledTasks/blob/main/Images/MyScheduledTasks_v6.png)